thiruselvaa/odcs-converter/docs/development/CONTRIBUTING.md

-# Contributing to ODCS Excel Generator
+# Contributing to ODCS Converter

-Thank you for your interest in contributing to ODCS Excel Generator!
+Thank you for your interest in contributing to ODCS Converter!
 We welcome contributions from the community and are pleased to have you join us.

 ## 🚀 Quick Start